ashahi1/docker-volume-vsphere/docs/external/faq.md

 #### I'm not able to create volume and I see "VolumeDriver.Create: Device not found" error

-From 0.19 release of vDVS, the plugin has to have a ESX service thats at least 0.19 or later.
-This applies for plugins on Linux platform. [#2023](https://github.com/vmware/docker-volume-vsphere/issues/2023)
+From 0.19 release of vDVS, the plugin has to have a VIB that's at least 0.19 or later.  [#2023](https://github.com/vmware/docker-volume-vsphere/issues/2023)
+Ideally it is better if you always upgrade both the plugin and the VIB to matching versions.

 ## Upgrade to version 0.10 (Dec 2016) release